 8. Berlin Syndrome (2017)

-The cinematic adaptation of the namesake novel by Melanie Joosten, ‘Berlin Syndrome’ incites horror, not through the portrayal of the supernatural or paranormal but through the depiction of psychotic actions from its main male lead, Andi (Max Riemelt).
+The cinematic adaptation of the namesake novel by Melanie Joosten, ‘Berlin Syndrome,’ incites horror, not through the portrayal of the supernatural or paranormal but through the depiction of psychotic actions from its main male lead, Andi (Max Riemelt).
 Clare (Teresa Palmer), an Australian backpacker, becomes acquainted with Andi when she is in Germany.
-They have a one-night stand, and Clare subsequently discovers that Andi intends to make her forcefully stay at his apartment.
+They have a one-night stand, and Clare subsequently discovers that Andi intends to force her to stay at his apartment.
 She becomes horrified when she finds out that there were other victims before her, and they likely did not survive.
 As the film progresses, Clare creates a troubling connection with her captor as confinement and loneliness steadily destroy her sanity.
+You can watch ‘Berlin Syndrome’ here.

 7. The Perfection (2018)

 Starring Allison Williams, Logan Browning, and Steven Weber, this disturbing Richard Shepard-directorial venture expertly balances both its slasher and psychological horror credentials.
-It revolves around Charlotte Willmore (Williams), a former cello prodigy, who learns that she has been replaced as the star pupil by her erstwhile teacher Anton (Weber).
-She subsequently seduces the current favorite, Lizzie (Logan Browning), and drugs her.
-As the other girl begins to have terrible hallucinations, Charlotte coaxes her to amputate her own arm.
+It revolves around Charlotte Willmore (Williams), a former cello prodigy, who learns that she has been replaced as the star pupil by her erstwhile teacher, Anton (Weber).
+She subsequently seduces her current favorite, Lizzie (Logan Browning), and drugs her.
+As the other girl begins to have terrible hallucinations, Charlotte coaxes her to amputate her arm.
 It is later revealed that Charlotte does this to save Lizzie from Anton, who earlier sexually abused Charlotte with his friends.
 Following its release, the movie received mostly positive reviews, with many critics praising its stunning and gory climax.
+You may watch it here.

 6. Cam (2018)

 Directed by Daniel Goldhaber, ‘Cam’ is an extremely clever psychological horror film about a camgirl named Alice Ackerman (Madeline Brewer).
 Active on an erotic website called FreeGirlsLive, she puts out adult content through her account “Lola_Lola.”
 She is often worried about her ranking amongst the girls on the website.
 One day, she suddenly realizes that she can’t log into her account.
 After a brief investigation, she discovers that someone else is already streaming from there.
 Using an alternate username, she logs in and finds out that a girl who looks and acts exactly like her is broadcasting from her original account.
 Due to the sheer uniqueness of the plot, the movie maintains its fundamental suspense throughout its entire runtime.
-‘Cam’ marks Goldhaber’s debut as a feature-film director.
+‘Cam’ marks Goldhaber’s debut as a feature film director.
+You may watch ‘Cam’ here.

 5. The Babysitter: Killer Queen (2020)